HOW DO I?

-To help stop the spread of COVID-19, the Monterey County Health Officer is requiring residents to wear a face covering when going out into the public to perform essential activities, effective 12:01 a.m. on Thursday, April 30, 2020.
+To help stop the spread of COVID-19, the Monterey County Health Officer is requiring residents to wear a face covering when going out into the public, effective 12:01 a.m. on Thursday, April 30, 2020.
 Combined with sheltering in place, social distancing, and frequent hand hygiene, facial coverings are shown to help slow transmission of COVID-19.

 Monterey county Road to recovery

 Monterey County Variance Attestation Form was approved by the Monterey County Board of Supervisors at a special meeting on May 26th.
-The Form has been submitted to the State and the State has acknowledged receipt of the Form.
+The Form has been approved by the State

 Sector-Specific Reopening Guidance Documents - Including Sectors that will be approved when the Attestation is approved.